Empty Cloud Sangha

 A Zen Based Mindfulness Training

-A 6-week virtual mindfulness training planned for January and February 2024
+A 4-week virtual mindfulness training

-Facilitators: Randy Wolbert, LMSW, Zen Rōshi and Ronda Reitz, PhD
+Randy Wolbert, LMSW, Zen Rōshi

 Learning Objectives